Data is changing the way the world works — especially big data.

 2. Solving Problems

 Big data can be used to identify blockers in business processes and funnels and remedy these with diagnostic data analysis.
 Uber is one example of this.
-Since 2014, Uber has been honing its big data solution to forecast rider demand during high traffic events and even identify and address bottlenecks in the driver sign-up process.
+Uber has been honing its big data solution to forecast rider demand during high traffic events and even identify and address bottlenecks in the driver sign-up process.
 Uber Movement now shares anonymized data aggregated from over ten billion trips to help urban planning around the world.

 3. Increasing Revenue